Abduloooo/number-guessing-game/README.md

 # number-guessing-game
 A simple Python game where you try to guess a number between 1 and 100.
 The computer randomly selects a number, and you can guess until you give up.

+How to Play
+1. Run the program.
+2. Enter a number between 1 and 100.
+3. The computer will tell you if your guess is correct.
+4. You can play again as many times as you like!

+Features
+- Random number generation using random.randint()
+- Replay option
+- Beginner-friendly Python code

+What I Learned
+- Using loops (while)
+- Handling user input
+- Comparing values and using conditionals